McTavishLab/physcraper/docs/mds/intro.md

 Use a tree and a single locus alignment to find and add homologous sequences to (hopefully) improve and advance phylogenetic inference in a group.

-The tool is under current development in the McTavish Lab.
+The tool is under active development in the McTavish Lab.
 Please post an issue at https://github.com/McTavishLab/physcraper/issues or contact ejmctavish@ucmerced.edu if you need any help or have feedback.